fsanti68/db-xtract/README.md

 	## same handler repeated many time to simulate some concurrency
 	source.test.handlers=com.dsf.dbxtract.cdc.sample.TestHandler,com.dsf.dbxtract.cdc.sample.TestHandler

+#### But why 2 similar configuration files???

+DB-Xtract considers two different approaches to handling with journal tables: *DELETE* and *WINDOW*.
+The **delete** strategy removes from journal all references to already imported data.
+Instead, **window** strategy 'memorizes' the last processed journal entry and restarts from there in the next execution.

+Since both strategies are considered during automated unit tests, there are two configuration files used by theirs unit tests.

 ## Running the tests

 All tests are provided as JUnit test cases.
-Before starting tests, be sure that mysql (or your preferred database) and ZooKeeper are ready, running and configured in app's property file (<code>src/test/java/com/dsf/dbxtract/cdc/config-apptest.properties</code>).
+Before starting tests, be sure that mysql (or your preferred database) and ZooKeeper are ready, running and configured in app's property file (<code>src/test/java/com/dsf/dbxtract/cdc/config-app-journal-delete.properties</code> or <code>config-app-journal-window.properties</code>).

 	mvn test